larsmans/ilps-hashing-trick/slides.rst

 Second hash function
 --------------------

-* For very large problems, collisions matter, so solve that
+* For very large (online) problems, collisions matter
+* Solution of Weinberger et al.:
 * Let ``ξ`` be a hash function with range {-1, 1}
 * Feature to set is still ``h(f) mod n``, but multiply its value by ``ξ(f)``: